-- a Only when the construction under the area of the toecap has changed. - b When original outsole is used. - c Not possible with original outsole (material and/or cleat design is changed).
+- a When original outsole is used. - b Not possible with original outsole (material and/or cleat design is changed).

 If the original outsole is not re-applied to the footwear, the whole outsole, whole footwear and additional properties, if claimed, shall be re-tested.